rrrutledge/talks/2020/isc-apac-summit/getting-started-with-innersource-at-your-company/outline.md

 _This section should be about a paragraph in length and sufficient for anyone to understand the general idea of what you're going to share and be interested in participating._

 # Outline

+* Before getting started you need to know where you want to arrive.
+*

+* What is the criticality of collaboration?
+From the host and guest point of view?
+Side, ancillary, or main?
+* How do you account for peoples' time?
+Protected and given or ad-hoc?
+Time that comes out in sprints.
+* Do you start with a pilot project or go big right away?
+Recommend some kind of limited rollout.
+* 3 principles to culture change initiative.
+Multiple points of reinforcement horizontally and vertically.
+Planted success
+* What are your goals with InnerSource?
+  * Hackathon-style innovations?
+  * Developer quality of life?
+  * Unblocking dependencies?
+Allowing in more engineering resources?
+* Contributing agreements.
+* Foster a culture of collaboration.

 * Bulleted
 * Description